VKTS0912/soft-gripper-grasping-objects/README.md

 code blocks for commands
 ```
 ### Pre-trained models
-We provide the pre-trained models for the teacher in the repo.
+We provide the pre-trained model for the teacher in the repo.
+The model was trained using the gripper assets in this repo.
 * Usage
+Make sure you use the pre-generated gripper asset unzipped from 'soft-gripper.zip'.
+Whenever you train a task, checkpoints are saved in the folder ``runs/EXPERIMENT_NAME/nn``
 Move the folder 'Pretrained' to '/workspace/IsaacGymEnvs/
 ## Help